 Ensure Stronger WordPress Password Security with Policies

-Help your WordPress site and multisite network users use strong passwords and boost the security of your site at the same time.
+Help your WordPress site and multisite network users use strong passwords and harden the security of your WordPress site at the same time.
 Configure WordPress password policies so you can enforce strong passwords on your users.
 You can get started and improve WordPress password security within just seconds, with the Password Policy Manager for WordPress plugin.

 Bonus tip: disable dormant users

 Dormant and unused WordPress users are an easy target for malicious attackers.
 Regardless of the policies you enforce, if users are not being used they will always have the same password and if they are hijacked no one notices.
 Hence why they are a prime target.